 - One course of Linear Algebra

 - Upper division coursework in Mathematics and/or Statistics.
 Upper division coursework in Biology and/or Biostatistics is strongly recommended

 - GRE, minimum score of 295 verbal and quantitative combined; scores must not be more than five years old prior to quarter of admission.

 - For applicants whose native language or language of instruction is not English must achieve the minimum TOEFL or IELTS scores listed on the Office of Graduate Studies website.
+If you earned a bachelor's or higher degree from a university where English is the sole language of instruction, you are entitled to a waiver of the TOEFL/IELTS examination.
+In most cases this waiver is processed automatically.
+However, if you believe you may be eligible for a waiver and the English proficiency examination requirement currently appears in your application, please contact our office.
 For updated TOEFL and IELTS scores information, please check the Office of Graduate Studies website here.

 Please keep in mind that the application process is very competitive, and that only a handful of students are admitted each year, from a strong pool of applicants.
 Each part of the application is important, and we look for solid overall applications which are the best fit to our program.

 Funding is available in the form of fellowships, employment within the graduate group as a Teaching Assistant or as a Graduate Student Researcher with a specific professor; prospective students are encouraged to contact faculty members with whom they are interested in conducting research prior to application, though it is not a requirement for (nor guarantee of) admission.
 Teaching Assistants and Graduate Student Researchers are eligible for tuition remissions.
 There are also a limited number of fellowships available to help pay for non-resident tuition.
 Please note: funding is currently only available for Ph.D. applicants.

 How to Apply